NV microscopy of thermally controlled stresses caused by Cr$_2$O$_3$ thin films: Experimental methods

 The bias magnetic field $B_0\approx12.3$~mT is produced by a neodymium permanent disk magnet and aligned along one of the NV axes (surface polished along the (100) direction) at 35.5$^{\circ}$ to the diamond surface.
-The MW field is produced by a SRS SG384 generator, which frequency is slowly swept by analog voltage of a sawtooth waveform.
+The MW field is produced by an SRS SG384 generator, whose frequency is slowly swept by an analog voltage of a sawtooth waveform.
 The waveform is delivered from a data acquisition card (NI USB-6001).
-The amplified MW field (Mini Circuits ZHL-16W-43-S+ amplifier) is delivered by a copper antenna, which was e-beam deposited on the coverslip~\cite{fescenko_diamond_2019} in the form of a straight flat wire with $100\times1.5~\upmu \rm{m}$ cross section.
+The amplified MW field (Mini Circuits ZHL-16W-43-S+ amplifier) is delivered by a copper antenna, which was e-beam deposited on the coverslip~\cite{fescenko_diamond_2019} in the form of a straight flat wire with $100\times1.5~\upmu \rm{m}$ cross-section.

-The MW frequency is swept across central frequency of an ODMR ($|0\rangle\leftrightarrow|-1\rangle$) profile with deviation of $\pm$15 MHz.
-The MW sweep is triggered by a pulse from the cSMOS camera, which follows by a series of 40 frames per a sweep.
+The MW frequency is swept across the central frequency of an ODMR ($|0\rangle\leftrightarrow|-1\rangle$) profile with a maximum deviation of $\pm$15 MHz.
+The MW sweep is triggered by a pulse from the sCMOS camera, followed by a series of 40 frames per sweep.
 One frame ($512\times512$ pixel) acquisition time is $90~\upmu$s.
 Five series are averaged in the camera memory before reading out by a LabVIEW interface.
-In result, we obtain a series of NV fluorescence images revealing an ODMR shape for each pixel in a region of interest.
+As a result, we obtain a series of NV fluorescence images revealing an ODMR shape for each pixel in a region of interest.
 In post-processing, we fit a series pixel-wise with a Lorentzian function to obtain a two-dimensional map of ODMR central frequencies.

 We present two series of ODMR images.
-One is measured at ambient temperature (19$^{\circ}$C) of the laboratory and another is measured during heating the diamond at 37$^{\circ}$C. When heating, Minco HK5207 thermofoil fed by Thorlabs TED200C temperature controller covered roughly half of the diamond plate, which had a thermocouple attached for temperature feedback.
+One is measured at ambient temperature (19$^{\circ}$C) of the laboratory, and another is measured during heating the diamond at 37$^{\circ}$C. When heating, Minco HK5207 thermofoil fed by Thorlabs TED200C temperature controller covered roughly half of the diamond plate, which had a thermocouple attached for temperature feedback.
 The low power of the laser and the MW fields do not contribute by a detectable amount to the heating of the diamond.